GoulvenFrs/Developpeur-Ethereum-Alyra/4. Truffle & CI-CD/Voting/README.md

   - [x] Revert because sender isn't a registered voter
   - [x] Revert because vote id is invalid
   - [x] Revert because sender has already voted
+  - [x] Check the voter.hasVoted is true
+  - [x] Check the vote is well registered
+  - [x] Check the proposal receive the vote
   - [x] Should emit an event on setVote

 ---